nrummel/thiqueThoughts/content/Climbing Grades.md

 Let's try to better understand grades, by thinking about them as a scientist would.
 What is a grade?
 I like to think of a grade like a measurement or a function.
 Doing a climb is an experience, and at the end of the experience (upon completion of a climb) the climber can reflect and label what they just did.
 This is analogous to a scientist using an instrument to measure some physical phenomena.
 The underlying system has some features, the instrument takes those feature and produces a numeric output.
 We can use math to describe this.
 The instrument can be thought of as a function and the physical features are inputs.
 The measurement is numeric value is evaluating the function at these particular inputs.
 In the real world, measurements have error.
 This can come from a variety of sources.
 A simple example is that of precision.
 If the ruler only has marks for millimeters, then it is impossible to measure more accurately that up to millimeters.
 Thus we have uncertainty of $\approx \frac{1}{2}$mm on each measurement.
 We can account for this by saying that the measurement has some random error.

->[!question]
+>[!question] You are probably thinking
->You are probably thinking: "This is all nice and good, but I thought we were talking about grades?"
+> "This is all nice and good, but I thought we were talking about grades?"

 I know we are getting there I promise.
 Let's root ourself in what we came here to think about.
 For now I think it is worth thinking about the function  $f$ that represents the process of experiencing a climb to have multiple inputs.
 ## What Contributes to a Grade